CriMenghini/ADM/2020/Homework_5/SUBMIT.md

 In this section you find the instruction to submit your group assignment.

 ## When?
-Homework 5 is due on [6th December 2021 - 23:59:59](http://aris.me/index.php/data-mining-ds-2020).
+Homework 5 is due on [7th Jenuary 2021 - 23:59:59](http://aris.me/index.php/data-mining-ds-2020).
 Any homework submitted after the deadline will be subjected to a penalisation with the following schema:

 |   Delay  | Penalisation |
 |:--------:|:------------:|